Email: [email protected]

 An ordained minister in the Presbyterian Church in America, Dr. Lints is an accomplished church planter (Redeemer Presbyterian Church in Concord, MA) and has served in a variety of other pastoral positions.
 He is a frequent preacher and conference speaker.
 He is on the board of the Gospel Culture Center and is its Theologian in Residence.
 He is presently Consulting Theologian to Redeemer City-to-City Ministry in New York City.

 Dr. Lints’ scholarly interests have focused on the interface between theology and philosophy.
 He teaches courses in Christian dogmatics, Philosophical Theology and Church and Culture and his writings have focused on the nature of theology, theological interpretations of modernity and Reformed Biblical theology.
 He has also been keen to encourage the tradition-specific theological conversation across a wide array of evangelical voices.

 Dr. Lints’ personal interests include leisure time with his family, long walks on the beaches of the North Shore with his wife, national politics and all things Boston sports.

-Dr. Lints and his wife, Ann, reside in Magnolia, MA, and have three grown children, Kate, Sarah and Lucas.
+Dr. Lints and his wife, Ann, reside in Beverly, MA, and New York City and have three grown children, Kate, Sarah and Lucas.

 Explore How Seminary Education Can Equip YouLearn More